Our environment is a key component of success.

 But when something goes right, we believe it was all thanks to us and our top-notch execution.
 But the logic doesn’t add up.

-If our environment paves the way for failure, then it stands to reason that it also paves the way for success.
+If our environment paves the way for failure, then it also paves the way for success.
 Don’t buy it?
 Let's explore a few real-world studies and anecdotes.

 How the Environment Influenced the Spread of Agriculture